slowlime/friar/doc/bytecode/ref.typ

     - If its type is a reference to a variable, this operation is equivalent to `STI`.
       In particular, it pops #pops[$2$] operands and pushes #pushes[$1$].

+      *Note:* the bytecode emitted by the Lama compiler never triggers this case as it does not contain `LDA` instructions.

     - If its type is an integer, this operations pops #pops[$3$] operands and pushes #pushes[$1$].
       The first operand must be an aggregate: an S-expression, an array, or a string.